TehesFR/docker-apache-php-prod/README.md

       - EMAIL_DOMAIN=mydomain.xyz
       # define the outgoing default email address, if not changed in the app code
       - OUTGOING_ADDRESS=no-reply@mydomain.xyz
-      # define the folder in /var/www/html where the files will be located
+      # folder in /var/www/html where the files will be located
       - DOCUMENTROOT=htdocs
-      # define the name of the smtp container (do not change)
+      # SMTP=name of the smtp container (do not change)
       - SMTP=smtp
     volumes:
       - type: bind